Prince Alexis Karageorgevich

-Prince Alexis Karageorgevitch, or Karađorđević (Алекса Карађорђевић / Aleksa Karađorđević; 10 June 1859 – 15 February 1920), was the head of the senior branch of the House of Karageorgevitch and a claimant to the Serbian throne.
+Prince Alexis Karageorgevitch, or Karađorđević (Алекса Карађорђевић / Aleksa Karađorđević; 10 June 1859 – 15 February 1920), was the head of the senior branch of the House of Karageorgevitch and a claimant to the throne of the Kingdom of Serbia.
 He served in the First Balkan War of 1912 as a soldier and after as president of the Red Cross until Serbian army's retreat through Albania (World War I).

 Early life and family

 Prince Alexis was born five months after his great uncle Alexander Karageorgevitch had been forced to abdicate as prince of Serbia.
-His parents were Prince George Karageorgevitch (1827–1884) and Sarka (or Sara) Anastasijević (died 1931), daughter of Senator Miša Anastasijević, one of the richest people in Serbia.
-He had one brother the author Prince Bojidar Karageorgevitch.
-Prince Alexis' paternal grandfather and namesake, Prince Alexis Karageorgevitch (1801–1830) was the eldest son of Karađorđe Petrović and the older brother of Alexander Karageorgevitch.
+His parents were Prince George Karageorgevitch (1827–1884) and Sarka (or Sara) Anastasijević (died 1931), daughter of Miša Anastasijević‚ President of the National Assembly of Serbia and one of the richest people in Serbia.
+His younger brother was Prince Bojidar Karageorgevitch.
+Prince Alexis' paternal grandfather and namesake, Prince Alexis Karageorgevitch (1801–1829) was the eldest son of Karađorđe Petrović and the older brother of Alexander Karageorgevitch.
+Alexis was married to the wealthy Maria Nikolaevna Trohin (1806-1827) from Bessarabia, the daughter of Nicolae Konstantinovich Trohin, the Marshal of the Nobility of Khotyn (1828-1831) and his wife, Victoria Konstantinovna Buzny (d.
+1824), the daughter of Boyar Konstantin Ilyich Buzny (b. circa 1750), who held the title of Armaș; both of their families belonged to the Nobility of Moldavia and Wallachia.
+He also had one younger sister (1862-1867), who died as an infant, aged five, but there is no record of her name.

 Prince Alexis grew up living in exile in Paris.
+He is considered to be the only one of her lovers that artist and courtesan Laure Hayman actually loved.